 A quick tour of the blog post

+Hydration isn’t just about what you put on your skin — it’s also about what you put in your body.
 Drink a good amount of water, around 2 to 3 cups, about an hour ahead of your sauna time.
 This preps your skin from the inside, enhancing its resilience against the sauna's intense heat.
+And not just in the sauna — staying hydrated matters in the blanket and on the PEMF mat too.

 Such hydration not only primes your body for an increased sweat response, which is key in eliminating bodily impurities but also safeguards against the drying effects of the heat.